-Reporting “Exchange” of ureteral stent in ICD-10-PCS
+Reporting “Exchange” of Ureteral Stent in ICD-10-PCS

 When a patient presents with hydronephrosis for exchange of ureteral stent via cystoscopy two PCS codes would be reported.
 This would be coded as “removal” of the stent and then “dilation” for the insertion of the new stent.
 The objective of the procedure is to dilate the ureter and not change the device.
 AHA Coding Clinic for ICD-10-CM and ICD-10-PCS, Second Quarter 2016, Pages 27 & 28 have a perfect example of this procedure with explanation.